developermilan/VenueFinder/README.md

 # VenueFinder
-A demo app for finding venues and its details
+A demo app for finding venues and their details

 In this project, I have used following: